dhlorenz/CS236319/Material/Tutorials/sml/lists.md

 ### equality in polymorphic functions

-equality is polymorphic in a restricted sense
+Equality is polymorphic in a restricted sense

-* defined for values constructed of integers, strings, booleans, chars, tuples, lists and datatypes
+* Defined for values constructed of integers, strings, booleans, chars, tuples, lists and datatypes
-* not defined for values containing
+* Not defined for values containing
-  * functions: equality is undecidable (halting problem)
+  * Functions: equality is undecidable (halting problem)
-  * reals, because e.g. nan != nan
+  * Reals, because e.g. nan != nan
-  * elements of abstract types
+  * Elements of abstract types

 <!--vert-->
+### equality types

 ML has a polymorphic equality type `''a`